hoangduytran/blender-manual/manual/animation/motion_paths.rst

    Allows displaying one point for every *n* frames on the path.
    Mostly useful when you enable the frame number display (see below), to avoid cluttering the 3D Viewport.

+.. _bpy.types.AnimVizMotionPaths.use_camera_space_bake:

 Bake to Active Camera
    When enabled the motion path is calculated in screen space for the active scene camera.
 Note that the resulting motion path will only be useful for that single camera.
 Switching cameras using markers is not supported.
 It will only bake to the camera that is active when the bake was started.